 Can I visit Canada while my CR application is pending?+

 A pending CR application does not authorize entry to Canada.
-You remain inadmissible during the processing period.
-Apply for a TRP separately if you need to enter Canada while your CR is pending.
+You generally remain inadmissible during the processing period.
+You can apply for a TRP separately if you need to enter Canada while your CR is pending; a TRP is a temporary authorization and the officer decides whether to issue it.

 🛠 Useful tools